How to become an RAF officer

 - applying directly

-You can join the RAF Reserve as a part-time officer.
-This will give you experience of what life is like in the air force, and you'll learn new skills at the same time.
+You can join the RAF Reserve in some roles as a part-time officer.
+This will give you experience of what life is like in the Royal Air Force, and you'll learn new skills at the same time.

 You'll need to: